 03 – Focus on the Details

 While you will, of course, want to capture some full-length portraits of your chubby-cheeked crib-midget in all his cuteness, it can also be great to shoot a bunch of close-up shots too.
-For example, seeing baby’s hands or feet on top of your own can really bring home just how tiny this little creature really is.
-And in 15 years’ time, when your adolescent man-child comes gambling in with his gigantic clodhoppers, you’ll marvel at the fact that his feet could ever have been so utterly minute.
+For example, seeing a baby’s hands or feet on top of your own can really bring home just how tiny this little creature really is.
+And in 15 years time, when your adolescent man-child comes gambling in with his gigantic clodhoppers, you’ll marvel at the fact that his feet could ever have been so utterly minute.

 Photographing the newest member of the household detail by detail can also make a great collage once printed out.
-Think about how the different elements will work together as a series of images; a close up of the little fella’s tiny paws alongside a shot of a curious eye, or a gurgling and smiling mouth.
+Think about how the different elements will work together as a series of images; a close-up of the little fella’s tiny paws alongside a shot of a curious eye, or a gurgling and smiling mouth.
 For real detail, though, you’ll need to use a macro lens in order to get in very close.

 04 – Bring in the siblings